Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-04-20** : 🔥 ***New default model for Chatbot*** 🔥 : Introducing support for model [NousResearch/Meta-Llama-3-8B-Instruct-GGUF](https://huggingface.co/NousResearch/Meta-Llama-3-8B-Instruct-GGUF) and using it as default model.
+This brand-new llama3-based model give awesome results and seems slightly faster than similar ones.

   * 🆕 **2024-04-19** : 🔥 ***Modifying photobooth module*** 🔥 : Replacing  IP-Adapter FaceID community pipeline with IP-Adapter Plus Face.
 This replacement allow upgrade to diffusers 0.27.2, re-enabling of PEFT backend and open the way to more evolutions of biniou, at the cost of a small loss of quality when using photobooth with SD 1.5 models.

   * 🆕 **2024-04-18** : 🔥 ***Adding support for model IDKiro/sdxs-512-dreamshaper*** 🔥 : This insanely fast model is now usable with Stable Diffusion and img2img module.
 It generates contents in less than 10 seconds using cpu-only inference, which makes it the fastest image model for biniou.